Distributed Sparse Linear Regression under Communication Constraints: Introduction

 \section{Introduction}

 In various applications, datasets are stored in a distributed manner among several sites or machines \citep[chap.
 1.2]{fan2020statistical}.
-Often, due to communication constraints as well as privacy restrictions, the raw data cannot be shared between the various machines.
-Such settings have motivated the development of methods and supporting theory for distributed learning and inference.
+Often, due to communication constraints as well as privacy restrictions, the raw data cannot be shared between machines.
+This motivated the development of methods and supporting theory for distributed learning and inference.
 See, e.g., the reviews by \citet{huo2019aggregated}, \citet{gao2022review} and references therein.

-In this paper we consider distributed learning of a sparse linear regression model.
-Specifically, we assume that the response $y\in\mathbb{R}$ and the vector $X\in\mathbb{R}^d$ of explanatory variables are linearly related via
+This paper studies distributed learning of a {\em sparse} linear regression model.
+Consider a response $y\in\mathbb{R}$ and explanatory variable $X\in\mathbb{R}^d$ related via